 In most cases, the only effective treatment for a constant eye turn is strabismus surgery.
-If your general eye doctor finds that your child has strabismus, he or she can refer you to an ophthalmologist who specializes in strabismus surgery.
+If your general eye doctor finds that your child has strabismus, they can refer you to a pediatric ophthalmologist who specializes in strabismus surgery.

 The success of strabismus surgery depends on many factors, including the direction and magnitude of the eye turn.
 In some cases, more than one surgery may be required.
 The strabismus surgeon can give you more information about this during a pre-surgical consultation.

 Strabismus surgery can also effectively align the eyes of adults with long-standing strabismus.
 In many cases of adult strabismus, however, a significant degree of amblyopia may remain even after the affected eye is properly aligned.
 This is why early treatment of strabismus is so important.